MarianoMolina/project_alice/README.md

 Alice is an agentic workflow framework that integrates task execution and intelligent chat capabilities.
 It provides a flexible environment for creating, managing, and deploying AI agents for various purposes, leveraging a microservices architecture with MongoDB for data persistence.

 > What's new? v0.3 brings:
 > - RAG: Support for RAG with the new Retrieval Task, and new structures Data Clusters and Embedding Chunk.
-Support for local embeddings without needing LM Studio.
+Support for local embeddings without needing io.
 > - HITL: Human-in-the-loop mechanics to tasks -> Add a User Checkpoint to a task or a chat, and force a user interaction 'pause' whenever the chosen node is reached
 > - COT: A basic Chain-of-thought implementation: [analysis] tags are parsed on the frontend, and added to the agent's system prompts allowing them think through requests more effectively
 > - DOCUMENTS: Alice Documents, represented by the [aliceDocument] tag, are parsed on the frontend and added to the agent's system prompts allowing them to structure their responses better